aklump/web_package/README.md

 ###bash: `"(string)"`
 (Optional)  The path to bash to use for shell callback scripts.

+###pause: `"(int)"`
+(Optional)  Enter a number of seconds to pause before git creates a branch and adds files.
+This is here in case you need to allow time for file processing after the version file has been updated.
+If you want to be prompted before git does it's thing enter a -1 here.

 ##Global Configuration
 A global configuration file may be created at `~/.web_package/config`, the contents of which will be used as defaults for new projects or existing projects without said parameter.
 This is most useful for the `author` and `info_file` parameters.  **Note: if a global config parameter is set, but the project does not override it, the global will apply for that project, even after `bump init`.